giga-sec/gigaSec-Tech-Notes/3. Introduction/Introductio.md

 # !! -- UPDATE -- !!

-Whoa, this is what my past self was doing.
-Was a good move mine ha!.
-Specifically the pandemic era 2021-2022 somethin.

-Well, 2024 update.
+2024 update.
 I haven't updated this repository as:
 --> **==I have combined my `personal notes` together with my `tech notes`==**

 ## ?!
 WHAT CHANGED !?